sunnydodti/sql/sqlite/README.md

 # SQLite Practice
 This is where I practice SQLite

-Majority of the queries are based on the sample [chinook database](https://www.sqlitetutorial.net/sqlite-sample-database/) available in the [official sqlite tutorial](https://www.sqlitetutorial.net/)
+Majority of the queries are based on the sample [chinook database](https://www.sqlitetutorial.net/sqlite-sample-database/) available in the [sqlite tutorial](https://www.sqlitetutorial.net/) website

 ## open/create a database file